DataDog/ansible-datadog/README.md

 ### Windows

-Due to a critical bug in Agent versions `6.14.0` and `6.14.1` on Windows, installation of these versions has blocked (starting with version `3.3.0` of this role).
+Due to a critical bug in Agent versions `6.14.0` and `6.14.1` on Windows, installation of these versions is now blocked (starting with version `3.3.0` of this role).

 **NOTE:** Ansible fails on Windows if `datadog_agent_version` is set to `6.14.0` or `6.14.1`.
 Use `6.14.2` or above.